 Boston Rescue Mission offers a variety of programs and resources that prevent and end homelessness and support the recovery, health, faith, and independence of those who have a history of substance abuse, incarceration, and homelessness.
 Programs offered include:

-- Food Pantry – Located at 39 Kingston Street.
+- Food Pantry – Every other Wednesday.
+Located at 39 Kingston Street.

 - Residential Meals – meals served to residents in the Safe & Healthy program (2 meals per day) and the Residential Recovery Program (3 meals per day).

 - Community Meals – Weekday 3pm meals open to the public.
 Sundays 5pm at 39 Kingston Street.

 - Saturday Morning Outreach – Saturday morning meal served on the Boston Common.
 No matter what the weather is like outside, the team brings food, coffee, water, and fellowship to the hungry.

 Safe & Healthy Program: An emergency shelter providing hot meals, showers, and refuge from the street 365 nights per year.

 Emergency Overflow Shelter (Winter months only): During the chilly winter months, our emergency shelter hosts people who don’t have a place to sleep.
 Participants arrive in the evening, are screened for safety, and receive meals, shower facilities, and safe beds out of the cold.
 Guests leave in the morning, but may return the next evening if needed.
 This program generally runs from December into April.

 Vocational Development: Job retention and life skills training.

 Spiritual Development: All residents have the opportunity to meet with the spiritual development team at the Mission to pursue spiritual growth and development.